HxxWorkAccount/markdown-note-supports/README.md

 > Unfortunately, VSCode doesn't have a tree-selection API, so I uses a list view

 You can select multiple labels.
-If you select a parent label, all its child labels are included (not shown in the UI).
+There are two mode for selection: 'Intersection Mode' and 'Union Mode'.
+Intersection Mode requires the header match all labels in selection, while Union Mode requires the header match at least one label in selection.

+> Note that in Union Mode, a selected label's children are **implicitly be selected**.
+Similarly in Intersection Mode, a selected label's ancestors are **implicitly not selected**.
+But both of these situation would not display on the UI (since I have no way to listen the selection change event).

 After you confirm, the plugin makes a markdown file with links to all matching headers.
 Click a link to jump to that section.